 The game’s narrative is captivating, compelling, and full of memorable characters.
 It’s an emotional story full of depth and surprising twists that will leave a lasting impact on any player.

-In short, Final Fantasy 7 was a generation-divining title that did wonders for the JRPG genre, and for that, it more than deserves the number one spot on this list.
-With the reimagined remake trilogy in full swing, and the upcoming Crisis Core Reunion remaster, now is the perfect time to go back and experience the original game.
+In short, Final Fantasy 7 was a generation-divining title that did wonders for the genre and is without a doubt one of the best JRPGs of all time.
+With the reimagined remake trilogy in full swing and the upcoming Crisis Core Reunion remaster, now is the perfect time to go back and experience the original game.

 Those are our picks for the best JRPGs of all time!
 While you’re here, check out some more video game rankings below: